Career Profile and Application Service

 Can you demonstrate transferable skills?

-Yes you can – and admissions tutors will want to hear about them.
-It could be your ability for working independently, teamwork, good time management, problem-solving, leadership, listening or organisational skills.
+Yes, you can – and admissions tutors will want to hear about them.
+It could be your ability for working independently or within a team, in managing time to meet deadlines, problem-solving, leadership, listening or organisational skills.

 Expand on the most relevant ones

-But don’t simply list off the skills you think you have – think about which ones relate most readily to the course you’re applying to, then demonstrate how you’ve developed, used and improved these.
+But don’t simply list off the skills you think you have – think about which ones relate most readily to the course you are applying to, then demonstrate how you have developed, used and improved them.
 Again, admissions tutors want to hear about specific examples, like:

 - Projects and assignments (what role did you play, what went well?)